AlexEmerton/xintra/README.md

  v0.3

  Links to the results page from index page are generated from JSON files now
- ism_list and pic_list .html files are now longer in use
+ ism_list and pic_list .html files are no longer in use
  Querystrings are now used to load the appropriate json file and pdf

  To-do: